 Mobility data is sensitive, and must be handled responsibly

 Typically it has been hard to open data about mobility because it’s so sensitive.
 Last year Los Angeles Department of Transport demanded micro mobility services share anonymised data about customer’s journeys via the Mobility Data Specification (MDS) or lose their license to operate.
 Yet sharing this data impacts riders’ privacy and gives authorities the ability to track where citizens go.
 Even if you remove identifiers like names and addresses from the data you can still easily identify someone.
 In 2014 New York City Taxi and Limousine Commission released a dataset about taxi trips for an FOI request.
 Privacy researcher Andrew Tocker was able to re-identify the data and cross-reference it with paparazzi photographs to identify celebrity taxi trips.

 Planners are making faster decisions about transport infrastructure in response to radical changes.
 It’s important for them to access data they need to support good decision making.
 Micro mobility providers have data that could be shared for public good.
 But this doesn’t have to be at the expense of people’s privacy.

 Privacy-preserving techniques may give communities access to new datasets

 Mobility data shouldn’t just be available to authorities.
 In the recent Reimagine our cities event, Javier Lopez from Red Hook Initiative spoke about how Black communities are constantly surveyed.
 But the data is extracted from communities and used exclusively by city planners.
 Lopez advocated for data to be shared with communities so they have agency and input on transport decisions and changes that impact them.
 More people could access this incredibly valuable data if organisations apply privacy-preserving techniques.

-In the next blog-post, we’ll break down how to apply the randomised response technique to mobility data to see representation.
+In the next post, we’ll break down how to apply the randomised response technique to mobility data to see representation.
 As always, get in touch to share ideas or projects about equality in mobility data or privacy-preserving techniques.